-Believe that by now we all been there, with those 2pm Telemarketing calls.
-When we used to have a non-voip landline we would get up to 5 unwanted calls a day.
+Believe that by now we all been there, with those 2 pm Telemarketing calls.
+When we used to have a non-VoIP landline we would get up to 10 unwanted calls a day.
 So long for the do-not-call list..!

-Now fast-forward to today and we are using a voip landline (Phone Power) one of the very neat features is called Block List.
+Now fast-forward to today and we are using a VoIP based Phone landline (Phone Power) one of the very neat features is called Block List.
 Let me tell you unwanted/telemarketing calls have reduced to almost zero, those that made it through we can quickly add the number to the block list.
-The block list has a limit of 50 entries; we are using about 20 of these right now.
+The blocklist has a limit of 50 entries; we are using about 20 of these right now.
 But you can also use Selective Call forwarding, which means when a particular number calls you chose what behavior the line will have.
-For instance the typical option will be to give them a busy signal.
+For instance, the typical option will be to give them a busy signal.
 What I did just for the fun of it to a particular duct cleaning that been had calling us in past quite a lot and even when we told them we were in the do-not-call list they would say things like ‘so.. what?
 You still pick up the phone..’ so what I did I Google the real number for that company and configured Selective Forwarding so every time they called from the numbers I had noted would get forwarded to the actual Duct Cleaning company… Note I did remove that rule after a week… just wanted to get back at them for a short while and now their numbers are happy campers in our block list.
-The Selective forwarding also has a limit of 50 entries.
+Selective forwarding also has a limit of 50 entries.
 Thus in total is about 100 numbers you could block.
 Which is even more than call blocker devices you can buy elsewhere, i.e: the Digitone Call Blocker has 80.
-Though we heard Phone Power has been working in a new functionality that will expand the number of entries to reportedly limitless; such feature will be added to all existing customers and as it is with PP no extra cost for such a vital feature.
-Other providers such as Axvoice or VOIP.com also offer this type of feature as standard.
+Though we heard Phone Power has been working in new functionality that will expand the number of entries to reportedly limitless; such feature will be added to all existing customers and as it is with Phone Power there will be no extra cost for such a vital feature.
+Other providers such as VoIP Much, VoIPo, 1-VoIP or netTALK CONNECT also do offer this type of feature as standard.

-In summary VOIP’s Block List or Selective Forwarding features such as the one given by Phone Power helps to get rid of Telemarketing calls.
+In summary VoIP’s Home Phone Block List or Selective Forwarding features such as the one given by Phone Power’sHome Phone helps to get rid of telemarketing calls.

-For some Block List feature alone justify the switch to VOIP.
+For some Block List feature alone justify the switch to VoIP Phone.
 For us it completely did.